Ros Curtis - Director

 John is the Service Manager at New Leaf and is responsible for client care and the day to day running of the treatment centre.
 John trained as a Registered General Nurse and mental health nurse and worked as a CPN in North Birmingham for many years, where he took the lead on supervising and mentoring student nurses.
 John is currently studying for a Diploma in Addictions Counselling.

 Meena was New Leaf Recovery's very first resident!
-She has maintained strong ties with our service, continuing to access our aftercare support and giving back through her role managing the office at New Leaf.
+She then began volunteering in our office, working her way up to Office Manager.
+Meena is now our Registered Manager and liaison point with the Care Quality Commission.
 Meena researches, implements and reviews all of New Leaf policies and procedures.
 Meena has a Business Administration NVQ and is currently studying for her Level 5 Diploma in Leadership & Service Development in Health & Social Care and a NEBOSH Health & Safety Diploma.

 Stuart Marsh - Lead Support Worker